ArkEcosystemArchive/docs-legacy/docs/api/README.md

 # Introduction

-This is an API reference to the various Ark Ecosystem services.
+This is an API reference to the various ARK Ecosystem services.

 Use the sidebar to navigate this section, or follow the links below: